 Learn to use economic modeling tools, such as Stata and SAS.

 Sullivan Grants provide support for economics majors with verified financial need, who will participate in an educational opportunity that qualifies as one of the five Elon experience programs (undergraduate research, internships, study abroad, service learning or leadership development).

 Learn about the current state of the economy by participating in the College Fed Challenge case competition.

 Join Elon’s Economics Club, which provides opportunities for students to learn more about the field of economics beyond the classroom.
 The club fosters relationships between faculty and students through events in a casual and social atmosphere.

 Earn membership in the Omicron Delta Epsilon International Economics Honor Society.

 While it is not required for economics majors to register an internship for academic credit, many majors complete at least one internship prior to graduating.
 Examples of internships students have completed include investment research for Commonwealth Financial Network, financial advisory for Morgan Stanley, finance management for Bank of America and market research for Jefferies Socks.

-An economics degree provides an excellent foundation for a variety of professions.
-Recent Elon economics graduates have pursued careers as financial analysts, research economists, entrepreneurs, lawyers, insurance underwriters, consultants and sales associates, as well as careers in government service.
-Economics alumni also have pursued graduate study in economics, urban and regional development, law, accounting, finance, management, public policy and international studies.
+An economics degree provides an excellent foundation for a variety of professions, such as financial analyst, research economist, entrepreneur, lawyer, insurance underwriter, consultant and sales associate, as well as for careers in government service.
+Elon Economics alumni work for employers such as the Carolina Panthers, Credit Suisse, FactSet Research Systems, inc., Federal Deposit Insurance Corporation, NetSuite, Inc. and Omnisource.
+Alumni have also pursued graduate study in economics, urban and regional development, law, accounting, finance, management, public policy and international studies.